Moving Beyond Free Trials: Content That Drives Qualified Demos

 Example: "Getting Started: Setting Up Your First Project in 15 Minutes," "How to Set Team Permissions and Roles," "Running Your First Sprint Planning Session."
 These aren't features, they're outcomes.

-According to ProfitWell's research, trials with implementation guides show 60-80% higher engagement with core features versus trials without guidance.
+In our experience, trials with implementation guides show 60-80% higher engagement with core features versus trials without guidance.

 Type 3: Comparison Content